University of Colorado Anschutz: University of Colorado Health Sciences Center

 The University of Colorado created the Department of Medicine and Surgery in September 1883 in the Old Main building on the Boulder campus.
 This department granted its first degrees in 1885.

 By 1892, the last two years of classes were taught in Denver because the larger population afforded more practical experience.
 This triggered a turf battle with the private medical school at the University of Denver, and the resulting legal battle went all the way to the Supreme Court of Colorado.
 In 1897, the Supreme Court found that the charter of the University of Colorado restricted it to teaching in Boulder.

 Then in 1910, University of Colorado persuaded the legislature to amend the state constitution, allowing the university to move its medical school back to Denver.
 In 1911, the School of Medicine merged with the private Denver and Gross Medical College to form a larger school with a more comprehensive program, thus paving the way for the medical school to move permanently to Denver.

 In 1925, the U.C.
 School of Medicine moved to a campus on 9th Avenue and Colorado Boulevard in Denver.
-This eventually became the modern University of Colorado Health Sciences Center (the Anschutz Medical Campus in the long run).
+This eventually became the modern University of Colorado Health Sciences Center (CU Anschutz in the long run).

 In 1947, the University of Colorado Hospital assumed responsibility for patients referred to it from the Denver General Hospital.
 The state paid for their care, and medical and nursing students got instruction.

 In 1995, Fitzsimons Army Medical Center was put on the Base Realignment and Closure list by Congress.
 Officials from the Health Sciences Center, the University of Colorado Hospital, and the City of Aurora presented a proposal to the Department of Defense to utilize part of the decommissioned Army medical center as an academic health center for the University of Colorado.

 In 2004, the first medical school laboratories moved from Denver to the research towers on the Fitzsimons grounds.
 Then in 2006, the Fitzsimons campus was renamed the "Anschutz Medical Campus" in recognition of the large donations of money from Philip Anschutz and his wife Nancy Anschutz.

-By the end of 2008, all of the academic and research operations of the University of Colorado at Denver health sciences schools and colleges had been relocated from their older campus in Denver to the new Anschutz Medical Campus, joining the University of Colorado Hospital and the Children's Hospital (Colorado).
+By the end of 2008, all of the academic and research operations of the University of Colorado at Denver health sciences schools and colleges had been relocated from their older campus in Denver to the new CU Anschutz Campus, joining the University of Colorado Hospital and the Children's Hospital (Colorado).